TranPhucVinh/C/Physical layer/Memory/Pointer/Examples.md

-## Example 1

-Change value of variable by pointer in a function
+# Change value of variable by pointer in a function

 ```c
 #include <stdio.h>